 WIOA Core Programs Program Administration Program Location WIOA Title I (Adult, Dislocated Worker and Youth formula programs) administered by Department of Labor (DOL) Texas Workforce Commission through Workforce Solutions Texoma Workforce Solutions Texoma' 3 Workforce Centers in Denison, Bonham, & Gainesville Wagner-Peyser Act employment services administered by DOL Texas Workforce Commission in partnership with Workforce Solutions Texoma under the Texas Model Workforce Solutions Texoma' 3 Workforce Centers in Denison, Bonham, & Gainesville Adult Education and Literacy (AEL) Act programs administered by the Department of Education (DoED) Texas Workforce Commission through Grayson College Grayson College in the Workforce Solutions Texoma WDA with AEL classes currently provided in two of our workforce centers (Denison & Gainesville) and partnerships established with a local literacy program and Grayson College to provide classes in Bonham and Honey Grove in Fannin County.
-Rehabilitation Act Title I programs administered by DoED Texas Workforce Commission Vocational Rehabilitation Staff are housed in the Texoma one-stop offices and currently provides VR services in all three workforce centers on specified days of the week.
+Rehabilitation Act Title I programs administered by DoED Texas Workforce Commission Vocational Rehabilitation Staff are housed in the Texoma one-stop offices and currently provides VR

+services in all three workforce

+centers on specified days of

+the week.
-In order to better align resources in the Texoma area, Board staff also participate on various advisory boards and committees such as the Center for Workplace Learning at

-Grayson College, Manufacturing and Healthcare Committees and the Texoma Council of Government's Transportation Committee, Community Services Advisory Council, Comprehensive Economic Development Committee, and the Aging & Disability Resource Center meetings.
-Many of these groups and committees are made up of and led by local employers and locally elected officials.
-In addition, Texoma staff also participate as members of the Sherman Housing Authority Board, the Denison Homeless Committee, and the Homeless Shelter of Grayson County.
-The Board's Executive Director has also served as the chair of the Sherman Economic Development Corporation for the past three years and will continue to do so for at least another three years.
+In order to better align resources in the Texoma area, Board staff also participate on various advisory boards and committees such as the Center for Workplace Learning at Grayson College, Manufacturing and Healthcare Committees and the Texoma Council of Government's Transportation Committee, Community Services Advisory Council, Comprehensive Economic Development Committee, Fannin County's Literacy Council, the Aging & Disability Resource Center, the Texoma Family Shelter, and the Sherman Economic Development Corporation meetings.
+Many of these groups and committees are made up of and led by local employers and locally elected officials The Board's Executive Director has also served as the chair of the Sherman Economic Development Corporation for the past five years and will continue to do so for at least another two years.

-All core programs meet regularly and these meetings have been instrumental in discussing and implementing strategies to attain WIOA performance indicators, align resources, support common customers, work toward supporting each other in having clean audits and monitoring reviews by the state, and creating partnerships as well as updating and adapting curriculums as needed to best meet employer's needs.
+All core programs meet regularly, and these meetings have been instrumental in discussing and implementing strategies to attain WIOA performance indicators, align resources, support common customers, work toward supporting each other in having clean audits and monitoring reviews by the state, and creating partnerships as well as updating and adapting curriculums as needed to best meet employer's needs.